ngjunsiang/laymansguide-src/season5/issue055/issue055.md

 **Issue summary:** The life of the unconscious CPU is just executing instruction after instruction after instruction.
 Each instruction may consist of loading data from a memory location, sending data to a memory location, or performing operations on the data it is holding.

 Not a very interesting life, but it forms the bedrock which supports everything we use a computer for.
 And things are about to get more complex once we throw programs into the picture.
-Each program is its own long list of CPU instructions, meant to produce different results, Excel carries out our spreadsheet processing, while Word helps us to format our documents.
+Each program is its own long list of CPU instructions, meant to produce different results.
+Excel carries out our spreadsheet processing, while Word helps us to format our documents.
 Yet the instructions from both programs are carried out in the same CPU!
 How does the CPU avoid mixing up data from different programs?
 How does it prevent Word from accidentally screwing up Excel’s data, and vice-versa?

 ## What I’ll be covering next

 **Next issue:** Operating Systems and resource management

 Okay, I think I’ve laid out the basics of CPU operation in sufficient detail for now.
 I have yet to mention one key component—the CPU cache.
 And I have yet to explain how CPUs speed up processing.
-These will make more sense after I make a side trip about how computers prevent everything from becoming one gigantic mess.
+These two explanations will make more sense after I make a side trip about how operating systems prevent everything from becoming one gigantic mess.

 **Sometime in the future:** What is: